 - Healthy Fats: Extra virgin olive oil, olives, avocado and avocado oil.

-- Water should be your go-to beverage on a Mediterranean diet.
+- Water should be your go-to beverage on a Blue Zone/Mediterranean style diet.

-- This diet also includes moderate amounts of red wine – moderate drinkers generally outlive non-drinkers (1-2 glasses when drinking BUT with alcohol free days ever week)
+- This diet also includes moderate amounts of red wine – moderate drinkers generally outlive non-drinkers (1-2 glasses when drinking BUT ensure you have alcohol free days every week)

 - Coffee and tea are also acceptable, but avoid sugar-sweetened beverages and fruit juices, which are very high in sugar.